genome21/GKE-Auth-Proxy/README.md

 1. A Google Cloud Platform (GCP) account.
 2. A GKE cluster set up in your GCP account.
-3. A bastion host with an external IP address.
+3. A bastion host with an external IP address or internal access via VPN, Shared VPC, or Interconnect.
-4. `gcloud` and `kubectl` installed on the bastion host.

 ## Usage